 Companies that bleed and burn the world’s fossil fuels are seen as “lawful” because the greenhouse gasses they pump into the air are within “acceptable legal limits” while climate activists are routinely punished under the same rule of law.
 A bunch of countries signed that Paris Agreement like, a decade ago.
 That was cool.
 Can’t help but feel like the government I have the displeasure of living under takes the agreement less seriously than they take the French themselves, though.
 Seems like they’re more wrapped up in the brave work of berating and criminalising asylum seekers as a spineless capitulation to the rising far-right in this country.

 I get it.
-After 20+ years of whipping the white working class into a rabid islamophobic fugue state, it’s probably easier to dabble in perception management than avert the creeping, societal collapse.
+After 20+ years of whipping the white working class into a rabid islamophobic fugue state, it’s probably easier to dabble in perception management than try to avert the slow-motion car-crash of societal collapse.
 It’s just toooo difficult to tax über-rich guys, treat war-fleeing asylum seekers with some basic human dignity and transition towards sustainability before we’re all smoked by hydrofluorocarbons.

 …This is the cultural context Generative AI is spawning into.